Juan Winans

-Juan Winans is an American singer-songwriter, record producer, and a third-generation member of the Winans family.
+Juan Winans is an American singer-songwriter, record producer, actor, filmmaker and a third-generation member of the Winans family.

 Family and early life

-Juan Winans was born in Detroit, Michigan, on July 24.
-The second child of four (Carvin Jr., Deborah Joy Winans & Ian) born to Carvin Winans (b.
+Juan Winans was born in Detroit, Michigan, on July 24, the second child of four (Carvin Jr., Deborah Joy Winans & Ian) born to Carvin Winans (b.
 1958) and Deborah Kerr Winans.
-His paternal grandparents, David (April 20, 1934 – April 8, 2009) and Delores Winans (September 22, 1936) met each other in 1951, at the ages of 17 and 16 while singing in the Lemon Gospel Chorus.
+He grew up on the west side of the city in the historic University District, a neighborhood bordered by Seven Mile Rd, W. McNichols, Woodward Avenue and Livernois Avenue.
+He attended Renaissance High School.
+His paternal grandparents, David (April 20, 1934 – April 8, 2009) and Delores Winans (September 22, 1936) met each other in 1951, at the ages of 17 and 16, while singing in the Lemon Gospel Chorus.
 They married two years later; the marriage lasted nearly sixty years, producing ten children.
 Mom & Pop Winans, as they would come to be known, had seven sons, David Jr, Ronald, Carvin, Marvin (Marvin Winans), Michael, Daniel, Benjamin (BeBe Winans), then three daughters, Priscilla (CeCe Winans), Angelique, and Debra.
 Both David's father and grandfather were preachers in the Pentecostal church, and he himself raised his ten children in a strict religious home.
 They taught their children how to sing and they honed their skills performing quartet music at their great-grandfather's church.
 However, it was not until 1980 that Marvin, Carvin, Michael and Ronald were discovered by Andrae Crouch, who signed them to Light Records as The Winans.

-On January 1, 1981, Juan's father, Carvin Winans along with three of his brothers released their debut album, Introducing The Winans, embarking on a career that would earn them five Grammy Awards and the title, First Family of Gospel music.
-In 1987 Juan's uncle and aunt, released their debut album and became internationally known as BeBe & CeCe Winans.
-Several years later, in 1993, his father's youngest siblings, Angie & Debbie Winans released their debut album.
+On January 1, 1981, Juan's father, Carvin Winans, along with three of his brothers, released their debut album, Introducing The Winans, embarking on a career that would earn them five Grammy Awards and the title First Family of Gospel music.
+In 1987 Juan's uncle and aunt released their debut album and became internationally known as BeBe & CeCe Winans.
+Several years later, in 1993, his father's youngest siblings, Angie & Debbie Winans, released their debut album.